RIDE Adventures Tours & Rentals

 We dig the little Versys because it borrows its twin-cylinder powerplant straight from Kawasaki's Ninja 300 sportbike, which bodes well for street use.

-In fact, the Versys is one of the only bikes in the category that truly delivers a comfortable 80mph cruise, especially when tucked into the outstanding wind protection provided by the tall windscreen and sizeable fairing.
+In fact, the Versys is one of the only bikes in the category that truly delivers a comfortable 80mph cruise, especially when tucked into the above average wind protection provided by the tall windscreen and sizeable fairing.

 Suspension travel is on the shorter side at around 5 inches, but with its 19" front wheel and dual-purpose tires, it's a great bike for mixing the occasional gravel detour into your long-distance aspirations.